the-turing-way/the-turing-way/project_management/second_newsletter.md

 * Patricia Herterich introduced the Turing Way to the Birmingham Hacker Within community on 18 February 2019.
 Slides for her talk are published on [zenodo](http://doi.org/10.5281/zenodo.2566430).

+## Where to meet us in the next weeks

+If you can't make it to one of our workshops - we will attend a few other other events around the UK where you can chat to us in person.

+* Kirstie will be at the [Turing Lecture: Open source influences on technology innovation](https://www.turing.ac.uk/events/turing-lecture-open-source-influences-technology-innovation) at The Royal Society of Medicine, London on 27 February 2019

+* Most of the Turing Way team will be at the [Software Sustainability Insitute's Collaborations Workshop](https://www.software.ac.uk/cw19) in Loughborough 1 - 3 April 2019.
+We hope to see many of you there for the launch of our handbook!

 We would still love you to share your tips, tricks and gotchas with the Turing Way community!
 To add your advice to the handbook, please fill out our quick [submission form](https://goo.gl/forms/akFqZEIy2kxAjfZW2).